caleorourke/skim/README.md

 ## License

 Code and documentation is licensed under the MIT license.
-By contributing your code, you agree to license your contribution under the terms of this license.